 Gold Bullion will vigorously defend the action and has instituted a counter-claim against Genivar, under which Gold Bullion has claimed damages from Genivar, due to the poor quality of the work performed by it and the costs incurred by Gold Bullion to have portions of the work done a second time.

-The claim and counter-claim are presently in their infancy in that examinations began to take place on May 23, 2013.
 As the outcome of these procedures cannot be reasonably determined, no amounts have been recorded in these consolidated financial statements.

 COMMITMENTS